Welcome to the Hotel Goldener Ochsen!

 There are no ATMs in Hohenstaufen.
 The nearest ATM is located in Goeppingen (approx. 7 km).

-To avoid unnecessary waste and protect allergy sufferers, we do not provide disposable hygiene items or personal care products in our hotel rooms.
+Note: We do not provide disposable hygiene items or personal care products in our rooms.

 Contact and Booking Information: